aleen42/PersonalWiki/projectManagement/context/context.md

 ### 1. Definition

-- a **project life cycle**: a collection of project phases. (from the prject start point to the end point)
+- a **project life cycle**: a collection of project phases. (from the projects' start point to the end point)
+-

 ### 2. Systems view